 The endocannabinoid system (ECS) has two primary cannabinoid receptors; the CB1 receptors, which are principally located on the nerve cells in the brain, and the CB2 receptors, which are sprinkled throughout the immune system.

 CBD predominantly affects the CB2 receptors by helping to boost the human body’s natural defenses.
-While it does also stimulate specific CB1 receptors, it manages to accomplish this without producing any psychotropic effects in the process.
+While it does also stimulate specific CB1 receptors, it does so without producing any psychotropic effects in the process.

 For the most part, any experiences of psychoactive effects that many consider as a “high” are usually a placebo considering this natural cannabinoid cannot possibly produce them.